-Sponsored by the Economics Department, attendees of the EGSC will have the opportunity to attend the Honorary Lecture and interact with our guest.
+Sponsored by the Economics Department, all attendees will have the opportunity to attend the honorary lecture and interact with our guest.

 Co-recipient of the 1993 Nobel Memorial Prize in Economics, Douglass C. North spent much of his career trying to answer a simple question, ‘Why do some countries become rich, while others remain poor?’

 His research focused on the role of institutions, beliefs, and cognition in understanding long-run economic growth.
 A thoughtful and generous colleague, his genius lay in his ability to draw insights from multiple disciplines, and in his willingness to challenge economics to adapt to meet these new challenges.

 A dedicated teacher, Professor North taught for over seventy years.
 During his thirty years in St. Louis, he was known for his warmth, his wit, and a humility that always made it easy for his students to speak with him.